dojot/dojot/tools/kafka/loopback/README.md

 # Loopback service for Kafka

-This service's goal is to simulate actuations in Dojot by forwarding messages in the `device-data` topic (publishing topic) to the `device-manager.device` topic (actuation topic), adapting its format to be Dojot-compliant.
+This service's goal is to simulate actuations in dojot by forwarding messages in the `device-data` topic (publishing topic) to the `device-manager.device` topic (actuation topic), adapting its format to be dojot-compliant.

 # Configurations